zzpixels/zPixProxyScore/README.md

 }
 ```

-The free plan should be fine, in my testing these type of queries don't even drain your free tokens!
-This of course could change one day but for now take advantage of it..
+🆓 The free plan should be fine — in testing, these queries don’t even drain your free token balance.
+This could change in the future, but for now it’s a bonus!

 ## 🚀 Usage